MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. Search for the section starting with `"Logging": {`

 1. Set the logging level for `"Default"`, which captures R Server default events.
-For debugging support, use the `Debug` level.
+For debugging support, use the 'Debug' level.

 1. Set the logging level for `"System"`, which captures R Server .NET core events.
-For debugging support, use the `Debug` level.
+For debugging support, use the 'Debug' level.
 Use the same value as for `"Default"`.

 1. Save the file.